OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 56\. **Consumer laws**: In some places there may be non-excludable warranties, guarantees or other rights ('**non-excludable consumer guarantees**').
 We do not exclude, restrict or modify non-excludable consumer guarantees in these terms.
 Except for non-excludable consumer guarantees, we and authors are bound only by the express warranties made in these terms.
 Our and each author's liability for breach of a non-excludable consumer guarantee is limited, at our or the author's option, to replacing or paying the cost of replacing the relevant item or service, (unless the non-excludable consumer guarantee says otherwise).

-57\. **Blocking a member, disabling an account or refusing to process a payment.** We may block you, terminate any of your Envato accounts or refuse to process a payment if we reasonably believe there is a risk associated with you, your Envato account, or that payment, including if it breaches a law or regulation.
+57\. **Blocking a member, disabling an account or refusing to process a payment.** We may block you, terminate any of your Envato accounts or refuse to process a payment, including withholding your account balance indefinitely, if we reasonably believe there is a risk associated with you, your Envato account, or that payment, including if it breaches a law or regulation.
 Examples of where we might do this include transactions where we suspect the payment is from or to a person or country sanctioned by an authority (like the United Nations, the United States government or the Australian government). or where we reasonably believe there is a legal or regulatory risk or a risk of loss being suffered by us or our members.
 You warrant that you are not located in a sanctioned country and are not on a sanctioned persons list.
 You also warrant that you will not purchase items on Envato Market using funds sourced from a sanctioned country.
 We may also block members from a country if we can’t make payments to or from that country.
 You should check what payment methods are available in your country for making payments as a buyer or for withdrawing earnings as an author.
-We may take any of the actions stated in this section without notice.
+We may take any of the actions stated in this section without notice and against all of your Envato accounts you use on other Envato sites.
 If required by law we may forfeit existing deposits or earnings.

 As our sites are global, there are different laws that may apply and these may restrict our relationship with you.
 See this Help Center article for some details.